 “Melatonin is a hormone produced by the brain, which helps regulate our sleep and wake patterns.
 It also acts as a powerful antioxidant that helps fight free radicals and inflammation in the body.
 Melatonin should rise in the evening and then drop in the morning.
-Light exposure (or lack thereof) can impact the production of melatonin, as can age,” shares Kaitlyn Noble, Thumbtack health and wellness coach.
+Light exposure (or lack thereof) can impact the production of melatonin, as can age,” shares Noble.

 How Should It Be Used

 “Supplemental melatonin has a long history as a sleep aid, but while it is effective in inducing sleep, its effect usually wears off in a few hours, making the user wake up in the middle of the night.
-For that reason, I recommend using both immediate-acting and timed-release forms of melatonin together,” says Steven R. Gundry, MD, one of the world’s top heart surgeons and a pioneer in nutrition.
+For that reason, I recommend using both immediate-acting and timed-release forms of melatonin together,” says Gundry.

 “I use this combo when traveling across multiple time zones.
-Usually 3 mg of each form is an effective and safe dose.
-There is some evidence that low-dose melatonin of 1 mg daily is an antioxidant, but in this case, more is not better.
-Although melatonin is available in doses of 10 mg, unless you are trying to wean off prescription sleep aids like Ambien, avoid these doses for long-term use, as they will suppress your bodies own ability to make melatonin.”
+Usually, 3mg of each form is an effective and safe dose.
+There is some evidence that low-dose melatonin of 1mg daily is an antioxidant, but in this case, more is not better.
+Although melatonin is available in doses of 10mg unless you are trying to wean off prescription sleep aids like Ambien, avoid these doses for long-term use, as they will suppress your body's own ability to make melatonin.”

 How Does It Work?

 “Check with your doctor before taking melatonin if you have high blood pressure, are pregnant, or have any other medical conditions that may be harmful to your health by taking this supplement,” cautions Baron.
-Also, talk to your doctor about the appropriate dosage for your body, she adds.
+Also, talk to your doctor about the appropriate dosage for your body.